 II.A.3.
+Qualifications of the program director:

+II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core)

+II.A.3.a).(1) The program director should have at least three years of active participation as a specialist in biochemical genetics active participation as a specialist in biochemical genetics following completion of all graduate medical education.

+(Detail)

+II.A.3.b)

-Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Anesthesiology or by the American Osteopathic Board of Anesthesiology, or subspecialty qualifications that are acceptable to the Review Committee; (Core) II.A.3.c) must include at least three years of post-fellowship experience in pediatric anesthesiology; (Detail)† II.A.3.d) must include current appointment as a member of the anesthesiology faculty at the primary clinical site; (Core) II.A.3.e) must include demonstration of ongoing academic achievements appropriate to the subspecialty, including publications, the development of educational programs, or the conduct of research; and, (Core) II.A.3.f) must include devotion of at least 50 percent of the program director's clinical, educational, administrative, and academic time to pediatric anesthesiology.
+must include current certification in the subspecialty for which they are the program director by the American Board of Medical Genetics and Genomics (ABMGG) or subspecialty qualifications that are acceptable to the Review Committee; (Core)

+[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]

+II.A.3.b).(1)

+The Review Committee will also accept current ABMGG certification in either_both clinical genetics and genomics er and clinical biochemical genetics.
+(Core)

+II.A.3.b).(2)

+The program director must be actively participating in the ABMGG's Continuing Certification program in the specialty(ies) in which the program director is certified.
+(Core)

+II.A.3.c)

+must include current medical licensure and appropriate medical staff appointment; and, (Core)

+II.A.3.d)

+must include ongoing clinical activity.
 (Core)